Hoppering/SplitFile/README.md

 Stages:
 1. Choose file for split;
-2. Test - application test to split file for 2 to 20 parts of the file;
+2. Test - application test to split the file into 2 - 20 parts of the file;
 3. After succesfully tests, can choose parts, that successfully passed tests;
 4. File will be splitted.